smu-cs-3353/22s-pa01-chaeyoungcrew/README.md

 algorithm.

 ## Credits
-This project was completed entirely by Zach Suzuki and Daniel Ryan for CS3353, Fundamentals of Algorithms taught by Dr. Fontenot.
+This project was completed entirely by Zachary Suzuki and Daniel Ryan for CS3353, Fundamentals of Algorithms taught by Dr. Fontenot.